Performance Breakdown

 Hair Wrap [on Hard Floors]

-I tested this cordless vacuum on hair between five and twelve inches, and here are the results.
+I tested this cordless vacuum on hair ranging from five to twelve inches in length, and here are the results.

 - 5-inch hair: 100%